Project Report for Raising Startup Funding

-In the introduction section of the project report, it's crucial to provide a clear understanding of what a startup pitch deck is.
-A pitch deck is a concise and visual presentation that entrepreneurs use to communicate the key aspects of their business to potential investors or stakeholders.
-It typically consists of a series of slides that highlight essential information about the startup, such as the business idea, market opportunity, revenue model, and team expertise.
+In the beginning part of the project report, it's important to explain what a startup pitch deck is.
+A pitch deck is a short and visual way for entrepreneurs to present the main points of their business to investors or other important people.
+It usually has a set of slides that cover important details about the startup, like the idea, the market it's in, how it makes money, and the experience of the team.

 What is startup funding for Business?